mleikam/sudoku-client/README.md

 ## @todo

 * tests
+* documentation
+* clear notes when row- or col- or cage- guess is made
-* notation mode
+* undo
+* constraints on notes

+## done
 * feedback on whether a guess is correct
-* check to see whether a board is done
-* cell coordinate comparison utility
 * rework of key handler
-* documentation
-* ? passing state to cells / cell container ?
+* impelement cell container
-* matching value highlights
 * loading ui
+* notation mode
+* cell coordinate comparison utility
+* matching value (sibling) highlights
+* check to see whether a board is done